Dominic62q/Dominic62q/README.md

 I'm a **Junior Backend Developer** with a strong focus on **Python and Django**, passionate about building **scalable APIs**, **clean backend architectures**, and **real-world applications**.

-- 🐍 Python & Django enthusiast
+- 🐍 Python & Django
 - 🔐 Interested in **backend security & API protection**
 - 🧠 Learning by building real projects
 - ⚙️ Strong on logic, debugging, and problem-solving